khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 #### This “Work” scales linearly not exponentially.

-Consider the following sequence as a de Bruijn graph of order 3 (nodes overlap by 2 characters):
+Consider the following sequence.
+We'll construct a de Bruijn graph of order 3:

 ![](images/debruijngraph_exploded.drawio.svg)